spicetify/docs/docs/development/api-wrapper/methods/panel.md

 However, this also means that the props passed onto the Panel cannot be updated after the Panel is registered. (most notably the `label` and `header` props)

-If you want to customize the Panel, you can pass `isCustom` as `true` to disable the default wrapper.
+If you want to customize the Panel, look into [Registering a custom Panel](#registering-a-custom-panel).

 :::